 Butternut squash soup is one of my favorites in the fall, and this soup is made even better by adding canned pumpkin!
-It is a thick, hearty soup (just how I like it!), but if you prefer it a bit thinner, simply add more broth.
-Either way, you’re gonna love this soup!
+It is a thick, hearty bisque (just how I like it!), but if you prefer it a bit thinner, simply add more broth.
+Either way, you’re gonna love it!

 2 tbsp. butter

 1 ½ lb. butternut squash, peeled and cut into chunks

 1 (15 oz.) can pumpkin puree (not pumpkin pie filling)

 1 (32-oz.) container chicken broth (or vegetable broth)

 ½ cup regular or low fat half and half

 1 tsp. salt